MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ## Remove in-app updates for Google Play builds

 Google Play considers the in-app update code as malicious behavior even if it isn’t used at runtime.
 Failure to not remove the in-app update code can lead to noncompliance and removal of the app from Google Play.
-In order to make it easier, we provide the version of App Center Distribute SDK with stubbed APIs, so the only change for you is just a dependency swap.
+To make it easier, we provide the version of App Center Distribute SDK with stubbed APIs, so the only change for you is just a dependency swap.

 1. Open the project's app level **build.gradle** file (`app/build.gradle`).
 2. Configure build variants by adding product flavors: